M66B/FairEmail/FAQ.md

 * See [here](https://docs.bugsnag.com/legal/privacy-policy/) for the privacy policy of Bugsnag
 * Error reports will be sent to *sessions.bugsnag.com:443* and *notify.bugsnag.com:443*

+Error reports have helped to find otherwise hard to find bugs and therefore improve the overall stability of the app.

 <br />

 <a name="faq105"></a>